a-type/redux-basic-modal/README.md

 You don't need to manage show/hide state yourself. `Modals` will handle this for you, only rendering shown modals.

+## Example

+Run the example by running `node example/devServer.js`, then navigating to `localhost:3000/example/index.html` (I need to figure out the right way to configure webpack to serve that at root).

 ## API

 The module exposes the following: